topbitdu/wechat-validation/ROADMAP.md

 1. Wechat::Validation.sign method

 ## v0.2
-1. Deprecate the Wechat Validation ::sign method, use Wechat Validation Signature ::create instead
+1. Improve the Wechat Validation to deprecate the ::sign method, use Wechat Validation Signature ::create instead

 ## v1.0
 1. Remove the deprecated classes & methods
+2. Improve the Signature class for argument validation